DegatagaLee026/Super-Mario-3D-All-Stars-Super-Deluxe/README.md

 ## Files you will need
--Super Mario 64 DS.nds
+- Super Mario 64 DS.nds
--Super Mario Eclipse.iso
+- Super Mario Eclipse.iso
--Super Mario 3D World + Bowser's Fury.nsp
+- Super Mario 3D World + Bowser's Fury.nsp
--Super Mario Odyssey.nsp
+- Super Mario Odyssey.nsp
--Switch emulator of your choice
+- Switch emulator of your choice

 You may omit any games that you do not wish to have, including the switch emulator if you don't want to install 3D World or Odyssey.
 This mod supports USA Rev 0 and USA Rev 1 of Super Mario 64 DS.

-##File Names and Locations
+## File Names and Locations
 All ROMs must be named exactly as shown.
 Furthermore, if you are adding a switch emulator, ensure the .exe file is named "switchemulator.exe" and the root folder is named "Switch".
 File and folder structure should look like this: